microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/cluster_api/capi_azure_postgresql_arm_template/_index.md

 The following Jumpstart scenario will guide you on how to deploy a "Ready to Go" environment so you can start using [Azure Arc-enabled data services](https://docs.microsoft.com/azure/azure-arc/data/overview) and [PostgreSQL](https://docs.microsoft.com/azure/azure-arc/data/what-is-azure-arc-enabled-postgres-hyperscale) deployed on [Cluster API (CAPI)](https://cluster-api.sigs.k8s.io/introduction.html) Kubernetes cluster and it's [Cluster API Azure provider (CAPZ)](https://cloudblogs.microsoft.com/opensource/2020/12/15/introducing-cluster-api-provider-azure-capz-kubernetes-cluster-management/).

-By the end of this guide, you will have a CAPI Kubernetes cluster deployed with an Azure Arc Data Controller, PostgreSQL instance (with a sample database), and a Microsoft Windows Server 2022 (Datacenter) Azure sidecar VM, installed & pre-configured with all the required tools needed to work with Azure Arc-enabled data services.
+By the end of this scenario, you will have a CAPI Kubernetes cluster deployed with an Azure Arc Data Controller, PostgreSQL instance (with a sample database), and a Microsoft Windows Server 2022 (Datacenter) Azure sidecar VM, installed & pre-configured with all the required tools needed to work with Azure Arc-enabled data services.

 > **NOTE: Currently, Azure Arc-enabled data services with PostgreSQL is in [public preview](https://docs.microsoft.com/azure/azure-arc/data/release-notes)**.